Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Methodology

 \section{Methodology}

 We prescribe equivariance by training within function classes containing only equivariant functions.
 Our models can thus be theoretically guaranteed to be equivariant up to discretization error.
 We incorporate equivariance into two state-of-the-art architectures for dynamics prediction, \texttt{ResNet} and \texttt{U-net} \cite{rui2019tf}.
-Below, we describe how we modify the convolution operation in these models for different symmetries $G$ to form 8 equivariant models which we call $\texttt{Equ$_{G}$-ResNet}$ and $\texttt{Equ$_{G}$-Unet}$.
+Below, we describe how we modify the convolution operation in these models for different symmetries $G$ to form four $\texttt{Equ$_{G}$-ResNet}$ and four $\texttt{Equ$_{G}$-Unet}$ models.